acutesoftware/virtual-AI-simulator/doc/vais_design.rst

 Name and description

 Stats = how strong are they
-Talents = what can they do
+Skills = what can they do

 Stats (STA, INT, STR, Health)